zainthemaynnn/5036-rapid-react/README.md

     A quick 3 flash when ball is picked up.
     Also start flashing yellow or something when 30 seconds left
 8. Drive train characterization
-9. Use Roborio accelerometer to detect head on hits to automatically retract intake to mitigate damage